 General Information on the Therapy Cap in 2014

-This FAQ was updated on January 2, 2014.
-As further details regarding legislation and administrative claims processing issues emerge, this document will be updated.
-Before adjourning for the holidays, Congress passed the Pathway for SGR Reform Act of 2013, which took effect January 1, 2014, temporarily extending the therapy cap exceptions process so that it is in effect from January 1, 2014-March 31, 2014.
-The temporary patch in effect until March 31, 2014, is intended to allow the House and Senate time to finalize legislation that would permanently repeal the flawed SGR formula and address the therapy cap.
+Congress passed the Pathway for SGR Reform Act of 2013, which took effect January 1, 2014, temporarily extending the therapy cap exceptions process so that it is in effect from January 1, 2014-March 31, 2014.
+Subsequently, Congress passed the Protecting Access to Medicare Act of 2014, which extended the therapy cap exceptions process and manual medical review at $3700 until March 31, 2015.
+The temporary patch is intended to allow the House and Senate time to finalize legislation that would permanently repeal the flawed SGR formula and address the therapy cap.

 What is the therapy cap amount for 2014?